josephdenne/geolocation_service/README.markdown

 The character encoding issue reported by michael-e has finally been resolved.

 There is no longer a cap on the usage of this service.
-We still track requests and under significant load may need to restrict access.
-If we do, you will see a request for contact within the error response.
+I still track requests and under significant load may need to restrict access.
+If I do, you will see a request for contact within the error response.

-We track the requesting domain, IP and Symphony version number of all requests along with the service response.
-This is used for further enhancing the service and for giving us a view of the versions of Symphony in the wild.
+I track the requesting domain, IP and Symphony version number of all requests along with the service response.
+This is used for further enhancing the service.

-You can contact me directly at joseph.denne@airlock.com
+You can contact me directly at me@josephdenne.com